canonical/opensearch-operator/docs/how-to/add-smtp-credentials.md

 juju integrate smtp-integrator:smtp opensearch:smtp
 ```

+Once the integration is established, `juju status --relations` shows both applications
+`active` with an `smtp` relation between them, and OpenSearch notification channels can
+send email via the configured SMTP server.

 ```{note}
 OpenSearch requires a stable identifier for each email sender, notification channel, and notification group.
 The charm derives this identifier from the Juju relation ID of the